• Recipes

 Notes

-I use regular grocery store creamy peanut butter.
-Do not use "natural" peanut butter that that you have to stir and store in the fridge.
-It has no sugar or oil added, and the cookies will not turn out right.
+Use regular grocery store creamy peanut butter.
+Do not use "natural" peanut butter that has no added oil or sugar, that that you have to stir and store in the fridge; cookies will not turn out right if you do.

 Corn syrup is optional, but recommended.
 Corn syrup helps keep the cookies soft and chewy.
 The cookies will be delicious without it on day 1, and often still good on day 2.
 But by day 3, the cookies made without corn syrup will start to seem stale.